Japan Society on Water Environment

 Reproducing copyrighted material, including maps

 Manuscripts that contain figures, maps, or other previously published materials that are subject to copyright are required to have the copyright holder's permission and provide evidence of this upon submission.
+A full credit line should be added to the copyrighted material in the manuscript.

 Availability of data and materials